£25.99 25.990000000 (inc. VAT)

-With food allergies on the rise, we recognise the importance of transparency when it comes to listing any potential allergens in our supplements.
-These are, of course, kept to a minimum wherever possible.
-However, in certain circumstances we cannot rule out trace amounts being present.
+With food allergies on the increase we recognise the importance of transparency when it comes to listing any potential allergens in our products.
+These are, of course, kept to a minimum wherever possible, however in certain circumstances we cannot rule out trace amounts being present.
 The full ingredients FAQ covers every supplement in our range, and ingredients are listed on each product page.
 The chart at the bottom of this FAQ shows which of the products in our range are suitable for individuals with certain food allergies.
+We recommend you share and discuss this information with customers and patients who suffer from allergies.

 According to Allergy UK, recent studies have shown a significant increase in the incidences of food allergies over the last decade, in particular amongst children.
 Physical reactions to certain foods are becoming more and more common in general, but there are two different types of reaction that people can experience, and they both have different physiological causes and different lifestyle precautions involved in their management.
 It is therefore important to understand both types of reaction: food intolerances and food allergies, and the key differences between them.